Josh S. Cutler

-Josh S. Cutler (born January 22, 1971) is an attorney and member of the Massachusetts House of Representatives.
-He represents the 6th Plymouth district of Massachusetts, which represents every precinct in the towns of Pembroke and Hanson, and precincts 2, 3, 4, 5, and 6 of Duxbury.
-Cutler was elected on November, 6th 2012 becoming the first Democrat to hold the seat for the 6th Plymouth District dating back to the reconstruction era of the United States of America.
+Josh S. Cutler (born January 22, 1971) is an attorney and former member of the Massachusetts House of Representatives.
+He represented the 6th Plymouth district of Massachusetts, which includes every precinct in the towns of Pembroke and Hanson, and precincts 2, 3, 4, 5, and 6 of Duxbury.
+Cutler was elected on November, 6th 2012 becoming the first Democrat to hold the seat for the 6th Plymouth District dating back to the Reconstruction era.

+Cutler resigned from the Massachusetts House after being appointed to a position in the administration of Governor Maura Healey.

 Education and early career

 Cutler grew up in Duxbury and Marshfield.
 He later graduated from Skidmore College with a B.A. in political science and from Suffolk University Law School.
 He earned a master's degree in public policy from UMass-Dartmouth.

 For ten years Cutler served as editor, and later publisher, of the Duxbury Clipper, a family-run newspaper first established by his grandparent in 1950.
 Cutler expanded the business, launching new publications, acquiring others and bringing printing operations in-house.

-Cutler was elected on November 6, 2012 as state representative for the 6th Plymouth District of Massachusetts, making him the first Democrat to hold the seat dating back to the reconstruction era of the United States of America.
+Cutler was elected on November 6, 2012, as state representative for the 6th Plymouth District of Massachusetts, making him the first Democrat to hold the seat dating back to the reconstruction era of the United States of America.

+In 2024, Cutler was named the undersecretary of Apprenticeship, Work-Based Learning, and Policy in the administration of Massachusetts governor Maura Healey.